Exoplanet interiors: Methods

 In addition to analyzing mass-radius relationships of planets, researchers also look to the composition of a planet's host star when hypothesizing a planet's interior composition.
 This is because planets and their host stars originate from the same system, so they share the same material from the accretion disk.
 Although planets will not have the exact same composition as their host star, they would share similar fractions of certain elements.
 For example, in metal-poor areas of the galaxy containing metal-poor stars, researchers assume that planets also have less metal abundance compared to systems and stars that are richer in metals.
 The iron abundance of a system is particularly important since it is a common component in planetary interiors, along with elements such as nickel and metallic alloys.
 Iron is a relatively heavy element that is believed to exist universally in rocky planets.
 This iron can exist in the mantle in silicates and oxides if it is oxidized, but otherwise will form a terrestrial planet's core as a metal.
 Hence, the availability of oxygen, along with similarities in mass and radius to known rocky planets, can help indicate the possibility of a mantle with oxidized iron.

+A newer method of analyzing exoplanet interiors is by looking at just their core mass, radius, and composition instead of the entire planet - such as with the James Webb Space Telescope.
+In mid 2024, The Webb telescope was able to measure an exoplanet's interior for the first time.
+This provided new insight into WASP-107b with a new methane measurement which was 1000 times lower than expected.